aspired2001/ReworkAISecond/README.md

+1. Clone it to your local repository
+2. cd reworkAISecond
+2. npm install
+3. npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.